eedugon/jmx-exporter-dockerized/README.md

-# EEDUGON: TO BE UPDATED ALL THIS
+# JMX_EXPORTER with extra features

 This project consists of a dockerised JMX Exporter image, based on the original image created by sscaling (sscaling/jmx_exporter), using alpine-java, dumb-init and fetching the official released version of jmx_exporter from the [maven central repository](https://repo1.maven.org/maven2/io/prometheus/jmx/jmx_prometheus_httpserver/)